SebPartof2/Restaurant-Wheel/DEPLOYMENT.md

 npm run migrate:local
 ```

+This will execute migrations on your **local database** for testing.

+**Important Notes:**
+- `migrate:prod` uses the `--remote` flag to target your production database in Cloudflare
+- `migrate:local` uses the `--local` flag to target your local development database
+- For a **fresh deployment**, all migrations will succeed
-**Note:** If you're upgrading an existing deployment, migrations are designed to be idempotent where possible.
-However, migration 0007 modifies the visits table to remove rating constraints, which requires recreating the table.
+- If you're **upgrading an existing deployment**, migration 0007 modifies the visits table to remove rating constraints, which requires recreating the table
+- Make sure you're logged into Wrangler (`wrangler login`) before running production migrations

 ## Step 4: Deploy Backend (Cloudflare Workers)